JULIAN M C SCOTT

 HOURS, Bristol.
 "In the Abstract", Solo show.

 Terrace Gallery, London.
 "Concrete > Abstract".
-Group Show curated by Stephen Keane.
+Curated by Stephen Keane.

 No Format Gallery, Debtford, London.
-"Finding Form" Group show curated by Stephen Keane & Sara Breinlinger.
+"Finding Form" Curated by Stephen Keane & Sara Breinlinger.

 Upcoming Exhibitions:

-The Ropewalk Artspace, Barton upon Humber "Abstract Encounters".
-Group Show curated by Anthony Housman and David Alcock from 13 Sep.-29th Nov.
-2025
+The Ropewalk, Barton upon Humber "Abstract Encounters".
+Curated by Anthony Housman and David Alcock.
+13 Sep.

 Julian is also a musician and a member of the band 'Venn'.
 See link on the 'Links' page.